Sleepy After Eating, Falling Asleep and Tired After Meals: Low Body O2

 If sleepiness takes place some 1.5-2.5 hours after meals (not immediately), it can indicate Candida yeast overgrowth in the small intestine (especially if a person has digestive symptoms, such as greasy stool, offensive gas, and so forth, see digestive health for details), or lack of sleep or deep stages of sleep (including sleep apnea).

-The best remedy for such cases is to avoid simple sugars and fruits (if you have excess of Candida yeast in the gut) and to do a simple breathing exercise that is explained in this video.
+The best remedy for such cases is to avoid simple sugars and fruits (if you have an excess of Candida yeast in the gut) and to do a simple breathing exercise that is explained in this video.
 The title says that this exercise is for people with anxiety.
 However, it works fine to get energized and alert in 1-2 minutes!

 How overbreathing causes obesity

 This effect (feeling sleepy after eating) is even more common in overweight people.
 Both signs (obesity and getting sleepy after eating) indicate ineffective breathing (breathing too often and too much air per one breath) at the same time.
 The solution to this common problem for obese people is to practice reduced breathing to increase body oxygenation.
 Any time an overweight person eats complex carbohydrates or fats, his body-oxygen levels and breathing immediately become much worse.
-Furthermore, hunger for starches and fats indicate a state of stress and lower body-oxygen content with higher heart rate.
+Furthermore, hunger for starches and fats indicate a state of stress and lower body-oxygen content with a higher heart rate.
 This causes people to feel sleepiness after eating meals and take naps for more than 10 minutes (that is generally unhealthy unless one sleep-deprived).

 – hyperventilation drives glucose into fat cells